edgio-docs/edgio-docs/guides/production.md

 - On Windows you can install it by using [`Chocolatey`](https://chocolatey.org/) package manager (e.g. `choco install openssl`)
 - On Linux/Unix you can install it by running the built-in OS package manager (e.g. `apt-get install openssl`, `apk add openssl` and so on)

-2. Go to the directory of your choice and create a configuration file `moovweb-xdn.conf` based on this template:
+2. Go to the directory of your choice and create a configuration file `layer0.conf` based on this template:

 ```properties
 [req]